RAS-University/robotic-courses/docs/dynamics.md

   <input type="radio" name="lag-q2" value="D"> It ignores external forces<br>
   <button type="button"
     onclick="checkTrueFalse('lag-q2', 'B',
       'Correct!
-The Lagrangian method uses energy to generate motion equations — very elegant for multi-joint systems.', 'Not quite.
+The Lagrangian method uses energy to generate motion equations, very useful for multi-joint systems.', 'Not quite.
 Think about what makes it easier to apply to multiple joints.')"> Check Answer
   </button>